gone-still/ai/machineLearning/Kaggle/spaceshipTitanic/README.md

 # Spaceship Titanic
 This is my solution for the Kaggle on-going competition "*Spaceship Titanic"*: https://www.kaggle.com/competitions/spaceship-titanic

-The latest version implements a Voting Classifier made up from a Gradient Boost Classifier, a Random Forest and a SVM along custom feature engineered from data insights.
+The latest version implements a Voting Classifier made up from a Gradient Boost Classifier, a Random Forest and a SVM along custom features engineered from data insights.
 Classifier accuracy in validation is  0.802185.